Goldsmiths, University of London: Sociology

-The Sociology Department include Nirmal Puwar, Les Back, Yasmin Gunaratnam, Vikki Bell and Paul Stoneman.
+The Sociology Department include Nirmal Puwar, Les Back, and David Hirsh.

 Cultural studies

-The Media and Communications Department, as well as the Centre for Cultural Studies, include Matthew Fuller, David Morley, Scott Lash, Angela McRobbie, Nirmal Puwar and (formerly) Sara Ahmed.
+The Media and Communications Department, as well as the Centre for Cultural Studies, include Matthew Fuller, Scott Lash, Angela McRobbie, Nirmal Puwar and (formerly) Sara Ahmed.

 Institute for Creative and Cultural Entrepreneurship

 The Institute for Creative and Cultural Entrepreneurship delivers entrepreneurship, cultural management and policy education to the creative and cultural sectors.

 Anthropology

 The Department of Anthropology teaching staff include Keith Hart and (formerly) David Graeber.
 The department is known for its focus on visual anthropology.
-The realm of continental philosophy is represented with academics such as Saul Newman, Alberto Toscano and Jean Paul Martinon as well as Visiting Professors Andrew Benjamin and Bernard Stiegler.
+The realm of continental philosophy is represented with academics such as Saul Newman, as well as Visiting Professors Andrew Benjamin and Bernard Stiegler.
 In the area of Psychology there is Chris French who specialises in the psychology of paranormal beliefs and experiences, cognition and emotion.
 Saul Newman – notable for developing the concept of post-anarchism – is currently leading the department of politics.